-- 9.1 In general, the ventilation fans shall be so disposed that the ducts reaching the various spaces remain within the main vertical zone. - 9.2 A duct, irrespective of its cross-section, serving more than one 'tween-deck accommodation space, service space or control station, shall be fitted, near the penetration of each deck of such spaces, with an automatic smoke damper that shall also be capable of being closed manually from the protected deck above the damper.
+9.1 In general, the ventilation fans shall be so disposed that the ducts reaching the various spaces remain within the main vertical zone.

+- 9.2 A duct, irrespective of its cross-section, serving more than one 'tween-deck accommodation space, service space or control station, shall be fitted, near the penetration of each deck of such spaces, with an automatic smoke damper that shall also be capable of being closed manually from the protected deck above the damper.
 Where a fan serves more than one 'tween-deck space through separate ducts within a main vertical zone, each dedicated to a single 'tween-deck space, each duct shall be provided with a manually operated smoke damper fitted close to the fan. - 9.3 Vertical ducts shall, if necessary, be insulated as required by Tables 22.1 to 22.2.
 Ducts shall be insulated as required for decks between the space they serve and the space being considered, as applicable. - 9.4 The main inlets and outlets of ventilation systems shall be capable of being closed from outside the spaces being ventilated.
 The means of closing shall be easily accessible as well as prominently and permanently marked and shall indicate the operating position of the closing device. - 9.5 Ventilation ducts shall be constructed of the following materials: - 9.5.1 Ventilation ducts, including single and double wall ducts, shall be of steel or equivalent material except flexible bellows of short length not exceeding 600 mm used for connecting fans to the ducting in air-conditioning rooms.
-Unless expressly provided otherwise in paragraph 9.5.2, any other material used in the construction of ducts, including insulation, shall also be non-combustible. - 9.5.2 Combustible gaskets in flanged ventilation duct connections are not permitted within 600 mm of openings in "A" or "B" class divisions and in ducts required to be of "A" class construction. - 9.5.3 Where ventilation ducts penetrate "A" or "B" Class divisions due regard shall be given to ensuring the fire integrity of the division. - 9.5.4 However, short ducts, not generally exceeding 2,0 m in length and with a free cross-sectional area not exceeding $0.02 \text{ m}^2$ , need not be of steel or equivalent material, subject to the following conditions: - .1 Subject to 9.5.4.2 the duct is constructed of any material having low flame spread characteristics 4) which is type approved. - .2 The ducts shall be made of non-combustible material, which may be faced internally and externally with membranes having low flame-spread characteristics and, in each case, a calorific value $^{5)}$ not exceeding 45 MJ/m $^{2}$ of their surface area for the thickness used; - .3 The duct is used only at the end of the ventilation device; and - .4 The ducts are not situated less than 600 mm, measured along the duct, from an opening in an "A" or "B" class division, including continuous "B" class ceiling. - 9.6 Stairway enclosures shall be served by an independent ventilation fan and duct system (exhaust and supply) which shall not serve any other spaces in the ventilation systems
+Unless expressly provided otherwise in paragraph 9.5.2, any other material used in the construction of ducts, including insulation, shall also be non-combustible. - 9.5.2 Combustible gaskets in flanged ventilation duct connections are not permitted within 600 mm of openings in "A" or "B" class divisions and in ducts required to be of "A" class construction. - 9.5.3 Where ventilation ducts penetrate "A" or "B" Class divisions due regard shall be given to ensuring the fire integrity of the division. - 9.5.4 However, short ducts, not generally exceeding 2,0 m in length and with a free cross-sectional area not exceeding 0,02 m^2 , need not be of steel or equivalent material, subject to the following conditions: - .1 The ducts shall be made of non-combustible material, which may be faced internally and externally with membranes having low flame-spread characteristics and, in each case, a calorific value $^{4)}$ not exceeding 45 MJ / m^2 of their surface area for the thickness used; - .2 The duct is used only at the end of the ventilation device; and - .3 The ducts are not situated less than 600 mm, measured along the duct, from an opening in an "A" or "B" class division, including continuous "B" class ceiling.